mohit-chawla/recboard/README.md

 **Why are we not using golang?**

-We know that golang would have been a better choice considering mem usage of goroutines but we constrained due to human factors (experience, community here, libraries we are using and most importantly time [This is supposed to a PoC, for now.].).
+We know that golang would have been a better choice considering better parallelism via goroutines but we are constrained due to human factors (experience, community here, libraries we are using and most importantly time [This is supposed to a PoC, for now.].).

 **If you are using python, Why no react?**